-provided that, if the underlying mortgage loan is currently in an interest-only period, then the amount in clause (ii) of this definition with respect to such underlying mortgage loan will be either (a) if that interest-only period extends to maturity, the aggregate of the first 12 monthly debt service payments to be due on such underlying mortgage loan or (b) if that interest-only period ends prior to maturity, 12 times the monthly debt service payment to be due on such underlying mortgage loan on the first due date after amortization begins.
+provided that, if the underlying mortgage loan is currently in an interest-only period, then the amount in clause (ii) of this definition with respect to such underlying mortgage loan will be either (a) if that interest-only period extends to maturity, 12 times the first monthly debt service payment for such underlying mortgage loan or (b) if that interest-only period ends prior to maturity, 12 times the monthly debt service payment for such underlying mortgage loan on the first due date after amortization begins.

-"Underwritten Debt Service Coverage Ratio (IO)" means, with respect to any underlying mortgage loan that is currently in an interest-only period, the ratio of (i) the Underwritten Net Cash Flow for the related mortgaged real property (or, in the case of an underlying mortgage loan secured by multiple mortgaged real properties, the sum of the Underwritten Net Cash Flow for the related mortgaged real properties), to (ii) an amount equal to the aggregate of the first 12 monthly debt service payments due on such underlying mortgage loan.
+"Underwritten Debt Service Coverage Ratio (IO)" means, with respect to any underlying mortgage loan that is currently in an interest-only period, the ratio of (i) the Underwritten Net Cash Flow for the related mortgaged real property (or, in the case of an underlying mortgage loan secured by multiple mortgaged real properties, the sum of the Underwritten Net Cash Flow for the related mortgaged real properties), to (ii) an amount equal to 12 times the first monthly debt service payment due on such underlying mortgage loan.

-"Underwritten Net Cash Flow" means, with respect to each of the mortgaged real properties securing an underlying mortgage loan, the estimated total cash flow from that property expected to be available for annual debt service on the related underlying mortgage loan.
+"Underwritten Net Cash Flow" means, with respect to each of the mortgaged real properties securing an underlying mortgage loan, the estimated total cash flow from that mortgaged real property expected to be available for annual debt service on the related underlying mortgage loan.
 In general, that estimate: